Ryndom/wood_id/readme.md

 # Initial results:   Naive Bayes

-At this point I have generated a model based upon Naive Bayes Estimation
+I started with a simple model, Naive Bayes.
+The results were encouraging and gave me a proof of concept.

 >- this is a rather simple machine learning model, but allowed at least a proof of concept that this would/should work.
 Results were consistent with what you expect between the various wood species
 >- Model did great with the ring porous woods like the two oaks.
 Was a little surprised it did such a good job distinguishing them.